-I’m passionate about calling women to a deeper life — the kind of life that’s found in a deeper relationship with Jesus Christ.
+I’m passionate about calling believers to a deeper life — a life of faith, passion, and purpose.
+A life that’s found in a deeper relationship with Jesus Christ.
 It’s the kind of life we long for, the kind of life we were created for…

-Over the years I’ve met so many women like me: women who love Jesus, but sometimes feel overwhelmed or distracted or disconnected from Him.
+Over the years I’ve met so many people like me: people who love Jesus, but sometimes feel overwhelmed or distracted or disconnected from Him.
 Together we’re learning how to walk with Him on a daily basis, so that we can experience a richer, deeper, more meaningful relationship with Him!

-I usually post here once or twice a week, sometimes sharing wise words from other women in ministry I’m privileged to call my sisters and friends.*
+I began blogging here in 2013, posting as often three or four times a week, sometimes sharing wise words from others in ministry I’m privileged to call my friends.

 New to my site?
 You might want to start with some of my most popular posts:

 - Five Simple Ways to Focus on the Words You Read

 - Have You Told Him Lately That You Love Him?

 - Fight Back: DIY Faith Books, Battle Strategies Edition

 - I Am His and He Is Mine: A Love Story

 - Why You Won’t Get An Argument From Me